-TERMS AND CONDITIONS FOR BLUESTEP BANK AB (PUBL) MEDIUM TERM NOTES
+TERMS AND CONDITIONS FOR BLUESTEP BANK AB (PUBL) MEDIUM TERM COVERED NOTES

 These general terms and conditions (the "Terms and Conditions") shall apply to any and all loans that Bluestep Bank AB (publ) (Reg.
-No. 556717-5129) (the "Issuer") raises on the Swedish or Norwegian capital market under an agreement with the Dealers (as defined below) in respect of a Swedish medium term note programme (the "MTN-Programme") by issuing notes in SEK, NOK or EUR with terms of not less than one year, so called notes or subordinated notes.
+No. 556717-5129) (the "Issuer") raises on the Swedish or Norwegian capital market under an agreement with the Dealers (as defined below) in respect of a Swedish medium term covered note programme (the "Programme") by issuing notes in SEK, NOK or EUR with a term of not less than one year.
+The maximum Total Nominal Amount (as defined below) of all Loans (as defined below) outstanding under the Programme from time to time may not exceed the Framework Amount (as defined below), unless otherwise agreed in accordance with these Terms and Conditions.

-For each Medium Term Loan, final terms are prepared in accordance with Appendix 1 (Form of Final Terms) that include supplementary terms and conditions (the "Final Terms"), which together with these Terms and Conditions constitute the complete terms and conditions for the relevant Medium Term Loan (the "Loan Terms").
-Final Terms for Medium Term Notes that are offered to the public will be published on the Issuer's website (www. bluestep.se) and made available at the office of the Issuer.
-For as long as any Medium Term Notes are outstanding, the Issuer will keep the Terms and Conditions and the Final Terms for such Medium Term Notes available on its website.
+For each Loan, final terms are prepared in accordance with Appendix 1 (Form of Final Terms) that include supplementary terms and conditions (the "Final Terms"), which together with these Terms and Conditions constitute the complete terms and conditions for the relevant Loan (the "Loan Terms").
+Final Terms for Notes that are offered to the public will be published on the Issuer's website (www.bluestepbank.com) and made available at the office of the Issuer.
+For as long as any Notes are outstanding, the Issuer will keep the Terms and Conditions and the Final Terms for such Notes available on its website.